The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Stress load

-The concept of allostatic load, described by Bruce McEwen and colleagues, helps explain how repeated adaptation to stress can create wear and tear.
-McEwen’s foundational work remains central here.
+The concept of allostatic load, described by Bruce McEwen, helps explain how repeated stress can create wear and tear.
+McEwen’s foundational work sits behind much of this.
+Stress is not bad.
+Unrecovered stress is expensive.
+The body can sprint.
+It cannot sprint forever.

 Under-recovery